-A companion document, the GPR Workplan, outlines the programs and analysis to achieve groundwater sustainability and reduce Subbasin pumping by the 10 percent target, as specified in the GSP, to achieve the sustainability goal.
-This WC Workplan is a tool and resource for local growers, vintners, other businesses, and residents to learn about, consider, and implement water conservation measures that can collectively help the Subbasin achieve sustainability.
+A companion document, the GPR Workplan, outlines the programs and analysis to achieve groundwater sustainability and reduce Subbasin pumping, as specified in the GSP, to achieve the sustainability goal.
+This WC Workplan is a tool and resource for local growers, vintners, other businesses, and residents to learn about, consider, and implement water conservation measures that can collectively help achieve sustainability.